 At a meeting of the Board of Directors of Gardens Corporation held Tuesday evening, Feb.
 27, an interesting report was made as to the progress in the collection of maintenance and membership dues in the corporation to date.
-This report showed that 371 property owners have paid maintenance charges and 338 have paid both maintenance charges and dues in the corporation.
-In other words, 33 owners have paid maintenance but not dues.
+This report showed that 371 property owners have paid maintenance charges and 338 have paid both maintenance charges and desin the corporation.
+In other words, 33 owners have maintenance but not dues.
 Out of this 33, only 8 have actually refused to pay the dues to the corporation, the others asking for more information.

-A statement is being mailed this week to all property owners in the Gardens advising all who contemplate building that, in accordance with the assignment made by the Russell Sage Foundation and the Sage Foundation Homes Company to Gardens Corporation, all plans for new buildings must bear the stamp of approval of Gardens Corporation.
-It further advises that in order to save needless work and expense to the owner, a conference should be held between the owner, his architect and the architectural representatives of Gardens Corporation before any working drawings are made.
-At this conference the general type of building desired may be considered and the wishes of the corporation with relation to such matters clearly explained.
+A statement is being mailed this week to all property owner in the Gardens advising all who contemplate building that accordance with the assignment made by the Russell Sage Foundation and the Sage Foundation Homes Company Gardens Corporation, all plans for new buildings must be the stamp of approval of Gardens Corporation.
+It further advises that in order to save needless work and expense the owner, a conference should be held between the owner his architect and the architectural representatives of Gardens Corporation before any working drawings are made.
+At the conference the general type of building desired may be sidered and the wishes of the corporation with relation such matters clearly explained.